Internet Basics: Getting Started on the Web

 - Don’t fall for e-mail scams.
 Online criminals may use e-mail to get your personal information and steal your identity.
 Or an e-mail might entice you to click a link that takes you to a bogus site or downloads malware (malicious software) to your computer.

 - Know who you’re doing business with.
 It’s quick and easy to create a Web site that looks legit, but not all Web sites are.

 - Be cautious with e-mail attachments.
-Attached files may contain malware, which can damage your computer — or it may install code that can track your activities
+Attached files may contain malware, which can damage your computer — or it may install code that can track your activities.

 - Install security software.
 Make sure the computer has security software on it and also check that the auto-update feature is enabled to ensure your computer has the latest security.

 - Look for the padlock.
-When shopping or banking online, always look for the padlock icon in your Internet browser as well as https:// before the rest of the web address, this lets you know that the website is secure.
+When shopping or banking online, always look for the padlock icon in your Internet browser as well as https:// before the rest of the web address.
+This lets you know that the website is secure.

-XI.
-Further Questions
+X. Further Questions

 The best way to continue learning how to use the Web is to PRACTICE, PRACTICE, PRACTICE!
 Some online sources for continued learning: